JiGoRo1969/semb1451/README.md

 This library is based on "software package version 7" provided by Renesas.
-So you can easily modify and add this codes with e2studio on Windows PC. system/r_devlink_wrapper.[ch] driver is included with bug codes.
+So you can easily modify and add this codes with e2studio on Windows PC.
-This project codes has been repaired it.

 Let's enjoy it !